 Internationally acclaimed figurative sculptor, Dennis Smith creates art that celebrates life and has a lasting presence.
 He is most widely known for his bronze sculptures of children.
 Smith focuses on the memories that help us celebrate the simple yet important moments in life.
 Children’s lives, as they explore the world around them, parallel our lives as adults, as we discover our identities in the universe.
 His impressionistic style captures his exuberance for life and embodies his passion for transcendence-expressed through the spontaneity of children, reflections of the past, present, and hopes for the future.

-Dennis Smith is now in his fourth decade of his career.
-He was raised in Alpine, Utah, graduated from Brigham Young University and the Royal Academy of Art in Copenhagen.
-His work can be seen in 26 states and eight countries.
+Dennis Smith is now in the fourth decade of his career.
+He was raised in Alpine, Utah and graduated from Brigham Young University and the Royal Academy of Art in Copenhagen.
+His work can be seen in 26 states and 8 countries.